bowlingfan/Barebones_PDF_Viewer/README.md

 # Custom PDF Viewer
 Barebones PDF Viewer that attempts to simplify the User Interface of viewing a PDF.
 Includes the most basic features such as zooming, rotating, and opening a new pdf.
 Page turning is supported with keyboard (through pressing the left/right arrow keys or the A, D keys).
+This also supports zooming in and zooming out with CTRL + Scroll wheel.
 This also supports opening new PDFs directly from File Explorer.

 This was created with PyQT (for User Interfaces) and PyMuPDF (for reading the PDF).